 The consequence of this can be a greater number of visits to the doctor to find a treatment that works.

 When to take them

-You should only take antibiotics to treat bacterial infections.
+You should only take an antibiotic to treat bacterial infections.

 Get medical advice.
 Sometimes, it’s not enough to go to the doctor’s office and follow the treatment.
 In addition, it’s important to collect information from the clinician about whether the disease we have is bacterial or viral.